 | Home > Services > Ambulance Services > Mandatory Reporting/Complaints

-A licensed ambulance service must report to the Board conduct by a first responder, EMT-B, EMT-I or EMT-P that they reasonably believe constitutes grounds for disciplinary action by the Board.
+A licensed ambulance service must report to the Board conduct by an emergency medical responder, EMT, AEMT, Paramedic or Community Paramedic that they reasonably believe constitutes grounds for disciplinary action by the Board.
 These grounds are:violations of Minnesota Statutes chapter 144E or Minnesota Rules chapter 4690;

 misrepresentation or falsification of information on a registration or certification application form;

-conviction or plea of guilty or nolo contendere to any felony; any gross misdemeanor relating to assault, sexual misconduct or the illegal use of drugs or alcohol; or any misdemeanor relating to sexual misconduct or the illegal use of drugs or alcohol;
+is convicted or pleads guilty or nolo contendere to any felony; any gross misdemeanor relating to assault, sexual misconduct, theft, or the illegal use of drugs or alcohol; or any misdemeanor relating to assault, sexual misconduct, theft, or the illegal use of drugs or alcohol;

 actual or potential inability to provide medical services with reasonable skill and safety to patients by reason of illness, use of alcohol, drugs, chemicals or any other material, or as a result of any mental or physical condition;